 You’ll be amazed by how much space simply having nesting pans, bowls, containers saves.

-You can get soft dividers for protecting your stacked pans so they’re not damaged on the road.
+Another one of our camper trailer storage ideas is using soft dividers for protecting your stacked pans so they’re not damaged on the road.

 Metal wire magazine holders make perfect storage for kitchen goods, bottles, bin bags and Glad-Wrap rolls.
 Also, a great way to store cans on their sides.
 Hang them on the kids' bunks for storing books and toys too.